aws/s2n-tls/docs/USAGE-GUIDE.md

 The callback can be invoked in two modes: **S2N_CLIENT_HELLO_CB_BLOCKING** or **S2N_CLIENT_HELLO_CB_NONBLOCKING**.
 Use `s2n_config_set_client_hello_cb_mode()` to set the desired mode.

-The default mode, "blocking mode", will not return from the `s2n_negotiate()` call until the Client Hello callback returns.
-In this mode the callback should contain quick work like logging or simple configuration changes.
+The default mode, "blocking mode", will wait for the Client Hello callback to succeed and then continue the handshake.
+Use this mode for light-weight callbacks that won't slow down the handshake or block the main thread, like logging or simple configuration changes.

-In contrast, "non-blocking mode" will return from the `s2n_negotiate()` call even if the Client Hello callback hasn't been marked as done yet.
-This will pause the handshake and allow the application to do work asynchronously.
-Only when the callback signals its work is complete by calling `s2n_client_hello_cb_done()` will the handshake continue.
-This mode should be used if the callback needs to make a network call or offload an expensive calculation to another thread.
+In contrast, "non-blocking mode" will wait for the ClientHello callback to succeed and then pause the handshake, immediately returning from s2n_negotiate with an error indicating that the handshake is blocked on application input.
+This allows the application to do expensive or time-consuming work like network calls outside of the callback without blocking the main thread.
+Only when the application calls `s2n_client_hello_cb_done()` will the handshake be able to resume.

 ## Record sizes